-All this being said, there remains within humanity that spark that first excited them when they arrived on Nexus.
+All this being said, there remains within humanity that spark that first excited them when they arrived on Nexxus.
 Though many are content to hide in their city-states’ walls and shut out the amazing world around them, thousands of humans travel out into the wilds every year in search of new and exciting things, or to find the lost technology that is their birthright.
-Humans remain a hardy people, and those who shake off the prejudices of their upbringing are amongst the staunchest friends that any member of any race on the Nexus could ask for.
+Humans remain a hardy people, and those who shake off the prejudices of their upbringing are amongst the staunchest friends that any member of any race on the Nexxus could ask for.

 Terra and Beyond

 Before the secrets of Gate technology were unlocked, humanity sought out new worlds to call their own.
 The combed the galaxy in great interplanetary ships, crewed by hundreds or even thousands of well-equipped colonists.
 Though terraforming and galactic exploration never reached the high hopes of these journeys’ sponsors back on the home world, they did teach scientists and psychologists invaluable lessons about the universe and how humans saw themselves within it.